 For $P$ as in Theorem~\ref{general_ld_bound}, consider $G(P):= |P \cap \Z^d|$, the so-called \emph{lattice-point enumerator} of $P$.
-This can be bounded in terms of the lattice diameter, as $\ld{P} + 1 \le G(P) \le (\ld{P}+1)^d$.
-The lower bound follows from the definitions of $\ld{P}$ and $G(P)$, while the upper bound can be proved using the so-called parity argument (see \rescite{MR1030772}{Theorem 1}).
-Thus, as a consequence of Theorem~\ref{general_ld_bound}, the following inequalities hold:
+This can be bounded in terms of the lattice diameter, as $\ld{P} + 1 \le G(P) \le (\ld{P}+1)^d$ .
+The lower bound follows from the definitions of $\ld{P}$ and $G(P)$, while the upper bound can be proved using the so-called parity argument; see \rescite{MR1030772}{Theorem 1}.
+Thus, in view of Theorem~\ref{general_ld_bound}, the following inequalities hold: